dart-lang/language/working/1426-extension-types/feature-specification.md

 Let `E` be an explicit extension type.
 The declaration of `E` implicitly induces a declaration of a class `E.class`, with the same type parameters and members as `E`.
-It is a subclass of `Object`, with the same direct superinterfaces as `E`, with a final field whose type is the on-type of `E`, and with an unnamed single argument constructor setting that field to the argument.
+It is a subclass of `Object`, with the same direct superinterfaces as `E`, with a final private field whose type is the on-type of `E`, and with an unnamed single argument constructor setting that field to the argument.
 A getter `E.class get box` is implicitly induced in `E`, and it returns an object that wraps `this`.

 `E.class` also implicitly induces a getter `E get unbox` which returns the value of the final field mentioned above, typed as the associated extension